-Corporate governance
+Corporate governance report

-This corporate governance report has been submitted in accordance with the Swedish Annual Accounts Act and the Swedish Code of Corporate Governance.
-The report, which has been drawn up by the company's Board of Directors and reviewed by the company's auditors, covers the corporate governance of ÅF during financial year 2013.
+The report, which has been drawn up by the company's Board of Directors, covers the corporate governance of ÅF during financial year 2014.
+This corporate governance report has been submitted in accordance with the Swedish Annual Accounts Act and the Swedish Corporate Governance Code.

-ÅF did not deviate from the Code in 2013. ÅF complies with the NASDAQ OMX rules for issuers and generally accepted Stock market practice.
-The corporate governance report has been reviewed by Ernst & Young.
+The corporate governance report has been reviewed by Ernst & Young AB, whose opinion follows immediately after the report.

-Corporate governance at AF
+Corporate governance in ÅF

-ÅF AB is a Swedish public company with its registered office in Stockholm.
-The company's class B shares are listed on the Nasdaq OMX Stockholm exchange.
-Governance, management and control are divided between the shareholders. the Board of Directors and the President/CEO in accordance with the applicable laws, rules and recommendations and with ÅF's articles of association and internal regulatory framework.
+ÅF AB is a Swedish public limited company with its registered office in Stockholm.
+The company's Class B shares are listed on the NASDAQ OMX Stockholm exchange.

+Governance, management and control are divided between the shareholders, the Board of Directors, the CEO and the company's Group management in accordance with applicable laws, rules and recommendations and with ÅF's Articles of Association and internal regulations.

 The shareholders' meeting is the company's highest decision-making body and is the forum in which the shareholders exercise their voting rights.
-The Board of Directors and the Chairman of the Board are elected at the annual general meeting.
-The Board appoints the President/CEO.

-The administration of the company by the Board of Directors and the President/CEO, as well as the company's financial reporting are reviewed by the external auditor appointed by the Annual General Meeting.
+The Board of Directors and the Chair of the Board are elected at the Annual General Meeting (AGM).
+The Board appoints the CEO.
+The administration of the company by the Board of Directors and the CEO, as well as the company's financial reporting are reviewed by the external auditor appointed by the AGM.

-For the purpose of streamlining and strengthening its work in certain areas, the Board has appointed an Audit

-Committee and a Remuneration Committee.
-One important support function for the Audit Committee is AF's Internal Audit Function.
+For the purpose of streamlining and strengthening its work in certain areas, the Board has appointed an Audit Committee and a Remuneration Committee.
+One important support function for the Audit Committee is ÅF's Internal Audit Function.